Oregon Paid Family and Medical Leave Insurance (PFMLI)

 For the state plan, employers will contribute 40% of the total rate; employees 60% through payroll deduction.
 An employer can choose to pay all or part of the employee contributions as a company benefit.

-What’s Covered Under Oregon’s PFMLI?
+What’s Covered Under Paid Leave Oregon?

 - Bond with a child during the first year after birth, adoption or foster care placement.